pkellner/pluralsight-what-is-react/readme.md

 <hr/>

-The master branch here is the latest updates to the Pluralsight course <b>What Is React</b>.
+The main branch here is the latest updates to the Pluralsight course <b>What Is React</b>.
 This GitHub repo includes the final code for all the modules in the course.

 ## Course Description